timescale/docs/api/create_distributed_hypertable.md

 partitioning)
 ```

-To learn more and fix the problem, see the section on [hypertables and unique
+For more information on how to fix this problem, see the
-indexes][unique-indexes].
+[hypertables and unique indexes][unique-indexes] section.

 [create-hypertable]: /timescaledb/:currentVersion:/how-to-guides/hypertables/create
 [unique-indexes]: timescaledb/:currentVersion:/how-to-guides/hypertables/hypertables-and-unique-indexes/